State Park Jobs in California

 State Park jobs in California allow RVers to share their time in exchange for rewards, such as the opportunity to live in some of the most beautiful and sought-after locations California has to offer!
 From beaches to mountains and just about everywhere in between, location is one of the main benefits of volunteer-based State Park jobs.
 California has much to offer RVers each and every season!

 California State Parks Jobs

-A vital part to overall success of California State Parks, volunteers make up a large part of the staff.
-You’ll notice them working tirelessly to educate and teach the public about these valued locations scattered throughout the state.
+As a vital part of the overall success of California State Parks, volunteers make up a large part of the staff.
+You’ll notice them around, ready to educate and teach the public about these valued locations that are scattered throughout the state.

-The California State Park system, which according to the California Department of Parks and Recreation, now includes “280 state park units, over 340 miles of coastline, 970 miles of lake and river frontage, 15,000 campsites, and 4,500 miles of trails”, continues to thrive and grow with over 40,000 volunteers in State Park jobs in California, who’ve contributed more than 1 million combined hours of dutiful service!
+The California State Park system, which according to the California Department of Parks and Recreation, now includes “280 state park units, over 340 miles of coastline, 970 miles of lake and river frontage, 15,000 campsites, and 5,200 miles of trails, 3,195 historic buildings, and more than 11,000 known prehistoric and historic archaeological sites”, continues to thrive and grow with over 68 million people annually visiting State Park jobs in California.

 “Working for California State Parks is more than just a job, it’s an opportunity to become a steward of some of the most important historic, beautiful and culturally significant resources in the state,”California State Parks Director Lisa Mangat